Ziheng-Liang/Ziheng-Liang.github.io/index.md

 ## About Me

 I am currently a 4th year computer science undergraduate student at University of Toronto.
 I am interested in computer graphics, computer vision, machine learning and game design.
-Before returning to school to finish up my final year, I worked at Sysomos as a data scientist intern.
+Before returning to school to finish up my final year, I worked at Sysomos(https://sysomos.com/) as a data scientist intern.

 You can reach me at ziheng941008 at hotmail.com.
-Here is my curriculum vitae.
+Here is my curriculum vitae(assets/CV-ZihengLiang.pdf).

 <!-- ### Markdown